kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 The current hard-coded printer is capable of printing any objects in `proto.Models` form.

-[We already have a way to express OpenAPI v3 data as `proto.Models`, so this can be seen as a path of least resistence for plugging OpenAPI v3 into `kubectl explain`.
+[We already have a way to express OpenAPI v3 data as `proto.Models`, so this can be seen as a path of least resistance for plugging OpenAPI v3 into `kubectl explain`.

 This approach is undesirable for a few different reasons: